Number of Fellows per Rotation: 2-3

 • Respect for patients, colleagues, supervisors, supervisees, and staff regardless of background

-• Leadership role increases with training level (improvement in problem-solving, providing resources and advice to others, and becoming a role model)
+• Leadership roles increase with training level (improvement in problem-solving, providing resources and advice to others, and becoming a role model)

 System-Based Care